AkirAssasin/isd/README.md

-# CSI - Cations and Substances Identificator
+# CSI - Cations and Substances Identificator.
-Hey there, boy!
-The strong has gone to war, the dumb to transfer chemicals and the smart to govern the world.
-You are neither...
-So you have been recruited and trained as a CSI!

-# What am I supposed to do, sir?
-Some people just cannot understand simple instructions and label objects wrongly.
-Your job is to check the labels and make sure they are correct.
-Don't give too much work to the smart (they have nuclear-related problems of their own) or you will get fired!

-Green button is correct and red is wrong.
-Just so you know...

-# Yes sir!
-W-w-w-what?
-You believed that crap I gave you?

-# Yes sir.
-That was a joke.
-This is just some game I made for a school assignment.

-# Serious?
-What for?
-We were supposed to make a revision game for identifying cations.
-I am as much a sir as you are.

-# But I am a Sir.
-...
+Welcome to a fictional border where chemical companies transfer their chemicals into your country.
+Check their passports and make sure it's correct!
+If it's correct, let them pass, but if they are wrong, alert your colleagues!

+# Pick your side!
+Protect the market of cations and prevent the fakes and pirated cations from being transferred! - Q. Ruby

+or...

+Let as many wrong passport holders in and be part of the Insurgency! - I. Hgby

+Just don't try to do both and fail terribly.

+# A Year 10 IGCSE revision game meant for a school project.